 The first ten grades of school (primary and lower secondary school) are funded by the local authorities.

 There are 15 primary and lower secondary schools in Rana.
-As a resident of Rana your child has the right to attend the school in the school district in which you live.
-All municipal primary schools provide an after-school day-care programme for children on the school premises (called SFO in Norwegian).
+As a resident of Rana your child has the right to attend the school in the area you live.
+All municipal primary schools offers an after-school day-care programme for children on the school premises (called SFO in Norwegian).

 School Bus Service

-First-graders who live more than 2 kilometres from their school and children between 2nd and 10th grade who live more than 4 kilometres from their school, have the right to be bussed to and home from school.
+First-graders who lives longer than 2 kilometres away from their school and children between 2nd and 10th grade who lives longer than 4 kilometres away from their school, have the right of a school bus from home to school and back.

-All children in Norway registered with the Office of the National Public Registrar, are automatically given a place at the school in their school district the year they turn 5.
+All children in Norway registered with the Office of the National Public Register, are automatically given a place at the school in their school district the year they turn 5.
 As a general rule, children start school the year they turn 6.
-Compulsory schooling in Norway lasts for 10 years.
+In Norway compulsory school aducation lasts for 10 years.

-Pupils from minority language backgrounds have the right to Norwegian language instruction.
-The lessons are to be organized in a way that allows each learner to adapt the education and participate in the classroom.
-Non-Norwegian speaking children also have the right to instruction in their mother tongue (bilingual instruction), on the condition that competent teachers are available whitin the municipality.
+Pupils from minority language backgrounds are usually offered a Norwegian speaking instructior.
+The lessons are organized in a way that allows each pupil to adopt education and participate in the classroom.
+Non-Norwegian speaking children also have the right to their mother tongue instruction (bilingual instruction), if competent teachers are available whitin the municipality.

 School Health Care

-The school health care programme is a continuation of the health care programme for small children run by the municipal health clinics.
-It involves health examinations and follow up, as well as a vaccination programme.
+The school health care program is a continuation of the health care program for small children run by the municipal health clinics.
+It involves health examinations and follow up, as well as a vaccination program.